j-p-courneya/shell-genomics/setup.md

 title: Setup
 ---

-This workshop is designed to be run on pre-imaged Amazon Web Services (AWS) instances.
-For information about how to use the workshop materials, see the
-[setup instructions](https://www.datacarpentry.org/genomics-workshop/setup.html) on the main workshop page.

 To participate in this Library Carpentry lesson, you will need a working UNIX-like shell environment.
 Specifically we will be using Bash ([Bourne Again Shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell))) which is standard on Linux and macOS. macOS Catalina users will have zsh (Z shell) as their default version.
 Even if you are a Windows user, learning Bash will open up a powerful set of tools on your personal machine, in addition to familiarizing you with the standard remote interface used on almost all servers and super computers.